 Please let me know how you liked it!
-Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!
-Looking at your pictures always makes me smile *and super hungry*!
+Leave a comment and/or a rating below, and share a picture and tag @thepetitecook on Instagram!
+Reading your feedback and looking at your pictures always makes me smile *and super hungry*!

-- 3 tbsp extra-virgin olive oil
+- 4 tablespoon extra-virgin olive oil

 - 4 leeks, white and light green parts only, roughly chopped